Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 There was no acknowledgement of Israeli atrocities or of the decades of displacement, dispossession and occupation that the International Court of Justice says amount to apartheid.

 “The choice for Palestinians could not be more clear.
-This is their chance to turn forever from the path of terror and violence.
-It’s been extreme, to exile the wicked forces of hate that are in their midst,” Trump said.
+This is their chance to turn forever from the path of terror and violence – it’s been extreme – to exile the wicked forces of hate that are in their midst,” Trump said.

 He reasserted the claim that Palestinians’ grievances with Israel are driven by hate, rather than by the material conditions Israel has imposed on them.